Trinity Celebrates Pride: Our Love Makes Us One

 Trinity Church

 It’s our tradition to raise Progress Pride flags outside Trinity Church and St. Paul’s Chapel during Pride Month.
-The flag is a symbol of our commitment to justice — and a sign of God’s love made real in our lesbian, gay, bisexual, trans, and queer siblings.
-The Progress Pride flag was designed in 2018 to better acknowledge trans people and Black and brown members of the LBGTQ+ community.
+The flag is a symbol of our commitment to justice — and a sign of God’s love made real in our lesbian, gay, bisexual, trans, queer, intersex, and asexual siblings.
+The Progress Pride flag was designed in 2018 to better acknowledge trans people and Black and brown members of the queer community.

 This Is Our Story: A Gathering for Pride